 This probably is the most iconic place with the most remarkable peaks in the Alps!

 To have access to the parking, you have to pay 30€ (per car) maybe more if you go with your camper (YES, you can camp at the parking lot).
 It definitely is worth the money as the hike is very easy and the views are incredible.
 It takes about 1,5-2 hours to hike to the Rifugio Locatelli to get the best view on the peaks.
 Since the front line between Italy and Austria during World War I ran through the Tre Cime peaks, there are a number of fortifications, trenches, tunnels, iron ladders, and commemorative plaques in the area.
-This place gets very busy during the day, so avoid the crowds and wake up early.

 There is so much more to see and do than just the 3 peaks.
 There are countless hikes to do and mountains to climb, and many huts you can spend a night in or simply enjoy a treat!
 (I recommend Strudel or Kaiserschmarn!)